 Ultimately the ill-fated UAV saves Sam’s life.
 Bringing it down alerts Jack and Teal’c to where the Kull is, and in turn where Sam is likely to be lurking, but it’s her improvised rocket launcher that buys her rescuers time.
 It’s a nod to the Sam Carter we thought we knew – the one who ingeniously solders and screwdrivers her way out of a conundrum as a good science fiction hero should – but the revelation was the Sam we didn’t know, or at least didn’t appreciate.

 Sam Carter is an inspiration because – where it matters – her achievements are achievable and the skills she deployed in ‘Death Knell’ have their precedent.
-In 1995, US airman Captain Scott O’Grady was shot down over the former Yugoslav republic of Bosnia and Herzegovina – two years before SG-1 debuted and during the conflict that Sam served – and survived in the wilderness for six days courtesy of his SERE training, foraging for food, evading enemy search parties, and ultimately signaling for help.
-Early still, in 1991, Lt.
+In 1995, US airman Captain Scott O’Grady was shot down over the former Yugoslav Republic of Bosnia and Herzegovina – two years before SG-1 debuted and during the conflict that Sam served – and survived in the wilderness for six days courtesy of his SERE training, foraging for food, evading enemy search parties, and ultimately signaling for help.
+Earlier still, in 1991, Lt.
 Devon Jones and Lt.
 Larry Slader were shot down over Iraq during Operation Desert Storm.
 Jones dug himself a concealed fox-hole where he remained out of sight until rescue, whilst Slade lost his bearings and became an Iraqi POW.
 Both men reference their SERE training in how they reacted to finding themselves behind enemy lines.

 Strip away the astrophysics, the Stargates, the Ba’al punching, and sun exploding, and this is what remains.
 Major Sam Carter isn’t exceptional in the way we think she is, or rather that she is exceptional as a standard, a product of a factory that manufactures the exceptional.
 As of 2020, the USAF has 806 female pilots and 347 female navigators.
 Most of these women would have received SERE training and were they to find themselves in the blackened crater of Alpha Site, their actions would be very much the same